tobyndax/wheremypeepsat/README.md

 * Boolean to generate feedback image?

 ## Todo
-* Fix so that feedback is optional
+* Add tests for multiple dataset
-* Fix so that options are actually used
+* Write documentation for all options
-*
+* Add an image to the readme